permguard/permguard/site/content/docs/0.1/code-ops/initializing-workspace.md

 AuthZ administration is handled exclusively through the CLI, while AuthZ administration is managed via both the CLI and the Policy Language.

-The authorization process follows a code-first approach, and when dealing with Schemas and Policies, the CLI should be executed from a permguard workspace that contains configuration files written in PermYAML.
+The authorization process follows a code-first approach, and when dealing with Schemas and Policies, the CLI should be executed from a permguard workspace that contains configuration files written in Cedar.

 There are three methods to create a permguard workspace and associate it with a Permguard repository: